SajimJC/SajimJC.github.io/_posts/2025-01-28-Celebrating the Year of the Snake 2025.md

 # Scholarly Aspirations for the Year of Snake-2025

-As we welcome the **Year of the Yin Water Snake (乙巳)** in our calendars, finding wisdom in Chinese ancient symbolism offers wishes for 2025's academic landscape.
+As we welcome the **Year of the Snake (乙巳)** in our calendars, finding wisdom in Chinese ancient symbolism offers wishes for 2025's academic landscape.

 ## I. Adaptive Resilience
 A snake's sequential vertebrae articulate a model for flexible persistence